ovh/cds/docs/content/docs/components/cdn/migration.md

 * Start CDN service and migration.

-At this steps you will be able to start CDN service.
-It will start to process logs for activated projects.
+At this step, you will be able to start the CDN service.
+It will start processing logs for activated projects.

 Start migration using the command line:
 ```sh
 $ cdsctl admin cdn migrate
 ```
 This will only migrate activated projects.
-If you are using feature flipping to gradually migrate your projects, you will have to reexecute this command each time you change this projects list.
+If you are using feature flipping to gradually migrate your projects, you will need to rerun this command each time you change this list of projects.

 You can follow the migration from CDN logs or with the CDS command line:
 ```sh